bkager/Tiny-node-cookbook/README.md

 ### Goals

-This collection of Node recipes is intended to:
 * Demonstrate basic features of Node by building tiny programs
 * Introduce new users to Node's docs
 * Give new users enough basic knowledge to learn and build more on their own